-Belgium’s rich cultural legacy is embodied by its collection of twelve UNESCO World Heritage Sites in different parts of the country listed between 1999 and 2016.
+Belgium’s rich cultural legacy is embodied by its collection of 13 UNESCO World Heritage Sites in different parts of the country listed between 1999 and 2017.
 Seventeen other sites are on the tentative list.
 Since joining UNESCO in 1946, Belgium has endeavored to preserve its cultural sites scattered across the country.
 These cultural sites have played a significant role in placing Belgium as a major tourist destination in Europe.

 Belfries Of Belgium and France